nell-djmf/clacTILE/README.md

 ## Upcoming Fatures
 - [ ] Database extension for more PC peripherals by color (mice, headsets, deskmats, wrist/keyboard wrests)
+- [ ] Pricing and buy sources for items

 ### Tech Used
 - Javascript